Flange Material Grades Guide

 Key Flange Material Grades & Properties

 The table below compares the typical chemical composition ranges and minimum mechanical requirements for common forged flange grades.
-It is a quick way to see why one material behaves differently from another in service.
+It is a practical reference for understanding why one material behaves differently from another in service.

 | Grade | UNS No. | Key Chemical Composition (%) | Min.
 Tensile | Min.
 Yield | Typical Service |